Local councils

 Cheshire East

 Cheshire East Council is the third-largest unitary authority in the North West by area, after Liverpool and Manchester.
-Cheshire East has a population of 360,700, and the council employs c.14,000 staff.
+In 2009 Cheshire East had a population of 360,700, and the council employed c.14,000 staff.
 The budget in 2009/10 was £234.1 million.
+Since then the population has increased and the staffing and budget have been significantly reduced.
 The headquarters is Westfields, a modern office building off Middlewich Road, Sandbach.
 It is also close to the centre of the new area.
 There is no council chamber at Westfields, so meetings are held in Macclesfield, Congleton and Crewe.
 Cheshire East is a Borough, having its own mayor.
-There are also thoughts to have Town Councils (like Bollington's) in the major towns each with a mayor.
+Town Councils (like Bollington’s) in the major towns each have a mayor.

 A mayor of East Cheshire is appointed by the council each year in May.